Agenda Item

 • Default_avatar

-Trey Sherrell over 2 years ago
+Trey Sherrell almost 3 years ago

 The CDD has taken the stance that if a Scenic Combining District passes through a parcel, then the entire parcel is subject to the rules and regulations of the Scenic Combining District.
 This is inconsistent with the County's Zoning Ordinance.
 Article 3 of the Lake County Zoning Ordinance outlines how districts were established, with their location and boundaries displayed on Sectional District Maps.
 On November 24th I submitted a Public Information Request to the CDD requesting the Sectional District Map(s) for another property.
 I still have not received the requested information.